 In Breathless Godard takes the genre of the witty chase thriller and obliterates it, creating a model for the decades of truly personal cinema to follow.
 While his own restless experimentation only began with Breathless, it remains the first inspiration of a feverishly inventive body of work through Pierrot Le Fou and Weekend to First Name: Carmen."
 "The most realistic director of all time, the analytical conscience of modern cinema...
 Today Breathless is acknowledged as not only the most important of the New Wave film but also the most passionate." - The Village Voice.
 "Masterpiece." - The New Yorker.
 B&W. 90 minutes.
 1960.
 Not Rated.
 French with English subtitles.
 Out of Print.

 Breathless (1983) Directed by Jim McBride.
 Starring Richard Gere, Valerie Kaprisky.
 "Sometimes a thief can steal your heart.
 Richard Gere gives "a breakthrough performance" (Time Magazine) as a rockin' 'n' rollin', hustlin' and bustlin' crook in a film about chasing after your dreams no matter how high the stakes.
 Jesse Lujack (Gere) is a smalltime car thief who loves livin', Jerry Lee Lewis and his Silver Surfer comic books.
 But most of all, Jesse loves Monica (Valerie Kaprisky), the sexy French architecture student he just met in Vegas.
 Determined to provide her with the good life, Jesse uses all his rockabilly charm to convince the resistant Monica to drop everything and join him on a trip to sunny Mexico.
 In a fire-red Caddy with the top down and the woman he loves finally at his side, Jesse feels on top of the world.
 But no matter how much rubber he burns, there's something that Jesse just can't outrun.
-As he races faster and faster away from his past and toward his dreams, Jesse must keep everything that's important to him - especially Monica - close by his side... or risk losing them, forever!"
-COLOR.
+As he races faster and faster away from his past and toward his dreams, Jesse must keep everything that's important to him - especially Monica - close by his side... or risk losing them, forever!" color.
 120 minutes.
 1983.
 Rated R. Out of Print.
 This movie is available at your favorite movie store and on the Internet.

 The Bride Wore Black Directed by Francois Truffaut.
 Starring Jeanne Moreau and Claude Rich.
 Music by Bernard Herrmann.
 Based on the novel by Cornell Woolrich (aka William Irish).
 Julie Kohler (Jeanne Moreau) leaves her hometown in a quest to avenge her husband's death.
 Bent on revenge and fueled with murderous intent, she tracks down five men she believes to have played a role in her husbands demise.
 Utilizing a series of disguises, the cool-customer Moreau tracks down all five culprits, sexually enslaves them, and then engineers their deaths.
 The question is, does she have the right men?
 Francois Truffaut's homage to the suspenseful mystery films of Alfred Hitchcock.
 Great character performances from Jean-Claude Brialy and Michel Bouquet.
 French with English subtitles.
 1968.
-107 minutes.
-COLOR.
+107 minutes. color.
 Not rated.
 Out of Print.

 Charade Directed by Stanley Donen.
 Perhaps the most Hitchcockian of all!
 Starring Cary Grant and Audrey Hepburn.
 Music by Henry Mancini (Academy Award nomination for Best Song, "Charade").
 Romance ignites in beautiful Paris when Cary Grant, a handsome, mysterious stranger, comes to the rescue of Audrey Hepburn, a beautiful widow.
-The nefarious truth about Hepburn's recently murdered husband unfolds when she and Grant embark on a chaotic race against a gang of sinister crooks who want their share of her husband's hidden, and very valuable, estate.
+The nefarious truth about Hepburn's recently murdered husband unfolds when she and Grant embark on a chaotic race against a gang of sinister crooks who want their share ofgranthepburn her husband's hidden, and very valuable, estate.
 But, one by one, each gang member is murdered, making it more difficult for Hepburn to distinguish the good guys from the bad ones.
 Filmed in Paris.
 Great supporting cast includes James Coburn, George Kennedy, Ned Glass and Walter Matthau.
 1963.
-114 minutes.
-COLOR.
+114 minutes. color.
 Not rated.
 Out of Print.
 Excellent.
 DVD $14.99 US shipping $1 first class.
 International us$3.
 This movie is traded collector to collector.
 This movie is in the public domain.

 .
 Compulsion vividly recreates Chicago in the 1920s, where two wealthy psychopaths carry out a thrill killing.
 Fleischer draws extraordinary performances from his young leads.
 Bradford Dillman is dominating and dynamic as the frightening but magnetic Straus.
 Even more striking is Dean Stockwell; he is completely believable as the icily brilliant but withdrawn Steiner, subtly conveying initial vulnerability and growing strength.
 Fleischer aids both actors with his staging -- flowing tracking shots to compliment Dillman's feverish movement; and subtle off-kilter camera set-ups to show the unbalanced Stockwell at home among his stuffed birds.
 In spite of the brilliance of the two killers, they leavehitchc2 some clues, enough for district attorney Horn (E.G. Marshall

 Compulsion, released in 1959, is one of three movies based on the Leopold-Loeb case -- the others are Rope (1948) and Swoon (1992).
 While Fleischer doesn't appear to have taken anything from Alfred Hitchcock's Rope there are interesting similarities between Hitchcock's Psycho and Fleischer's Compulsion, which was released a year earlier: black-and-white imagery; Stockwell's edgy intensity, which rivals that of Perkins; and an obsession with stuffed birds.
 The Cannes Film Festival presented its Best Actor award to all three leading men: Orson Welles, Dean Stockwell and Bradford Dillman.
 The film was pulled from distribution soon after its release because Nathan Leopold, who was paroled in 1958, filed a $1.5 million invasion of privacy suit against the author, his publishers, and the producers of the film.
 Finally, in 1968, the courts ruled against Leopold, claiming that the case was in the public domain and that the film was once again available for distribution.
 Orson Welles' climactic 15 minute speech, which needed 3 cameras and 7,000 feet of film to capture, was so popular that an audio version was released on LP.
 1959.
 105 minutes.
 Black & White.
 Not Rated.
 Out of Print.